halixness/evolutionary-social-dilemma-games/README.md

 # Evolutionary Social Dilemma Games
-This is a repo for the capstone project of the "Bio-Inspired AI" at the University of Trento.
+This is a repo for the capstone project of the [Bio-Inspired AI course](https://sites.google.com/site/giovanniiacca/teaching/bio_ai) at the University of Trento.
 Agents are represented by decision trees, whose structure is defined by an evolving grammar, that is the genome.
-We seek for understanding of possible emergent social strategies emphasised by natural selection and mating, while using interpretable algorithms.
+We seek for understanding of possible emergent social strategies emphasised by natural selection, while using interpretable algorithms.

 ### Supported MARL environments
 - [Level-based foraging](https://github.com/semitable/lb-foraging)